 Mexican bush sage flower spikes are approximately 10 inches long and extend above their soft green foliage with a slight silvery tint.
 Its gray-green leaves have a velvet-like texture and grow in pairs on square stems.
 The plant is soft and hairy to the touch.
 The most common variety produces bi-color blooms with white corollas and purple calyces, although several varieties like 'Midnight,' 'Pink Velour,' and 'White Mischief' yield deep purple, pink, and white blooms, respectively.

 Mexican bush sage is native to Central America and Mexico and easy to care for, requiring little maintenance.
 It doesn't self-seed, so it won't overgrow in an area where you don't want it.

-Although it comes back yearly in the southern U.S. and along the Pacific coast, it is not winter hardy in areas that drop below freezing.
-It is grown as an annual in most of the U.S. It is best planted in the spring after the threat of frost passes.
+Although it comes back yearly in the southern states and along the Pacific coast, it is not winter hardy in areas that drop below freezing.
+It is grown as an annual in most of the United States It is best planted in the spring after the threat of frost passes.
 It typically grows two to three feet tall within one growing season.
 It can handle heavy pruning during the growing season but hold off on pruning in late fall or winter.
 Keeping its dead growth above the surface insulates the plant's roots.